FAQ's

 Reason for my email is really simple.
 There are still a few of the old Disston sales people that have memories of more than catalogs.
 Hence the reason for the "wheat handle" design question.
 Obviously rosewood, apple, maple or even bakelite have their signatures on quality, the wheat represents teeth, pitch, which is never discussed.
 All these collectors really have no idea there is, or was, a meaning for that design.
 I know the medallion and etching in the blade is important but thought you would like to go back to work and find the key.
 [Edited of personal details and names.]

 A. Your email inspired some time of thought.
 Several years ago I read an online comment on a tool collectors' website, making a claim similar to yours about the symbolism of the wheat carving.
-It sat with me, because like your email, the author didn't elaborate or provide any printed source of his information.
+It sat with me because, as in your email, the author didn't elaborate or provide any printed source of his information.
 Despite that, I wanted to know if there is something to that claim, and if so, how deep did the symbolism go?

 Was it simply a folk art chip carving motif that was easy to reproduce?
 Disston's No. 12 saw, first sold in 1865 appears to be the first commercially-produced handsaw with a carved handle.
 Could it be only an embellishment to make the saw more attractive without any thought given to symbolism?
 Sure it could.